EliasICerezo/ChannelProcessingSystem/README.md

 ### Execution of the tests
 The tests can be run and coverage can be extracted by executing: `pytest --cov app`.
+## Value of the parameter 'b'
+As per requested in the assignment, the value of the parameter 'b' can be found in the parameters export under `data/processed/parameters.csv`.
+The value obtained in floating point by python (floating point calculation errors may need to be considered) is `6.269852166777007`.
 ### Test coverage report

 | Name                     | Statemets | Miss | Coverage |